Fed's Williams says U.S. economy is in a good place, but picture is complex

-ALBANY, N.Y.
-(Reuters) - The U.S. economy is in a good place but the picture is more complex than positive data suggest, a Federal Reserve official said on Thursday in remarks that did not address whether he would support an interest-rate cut.
+ALBANY, N.Y., July 11 (Reuters) - The U.S. economy is in a good place but the picture is more complex than positive data suggest, a Federal Reserve official said on Thursday in remarks that did not address whether he would support an interest-rate cut.

 “While the current picture is complex, the economy is in a good place,” Federal Reserve Bank of New York President John Williams said in remarks prepared for delivery at the University at Albany - State University of New York.